grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.elasticsearch.md

 [elasticsearch_exporter](https://github.com/prometheus-community/elasticsearch_exporter) for
 the collection of metrics from ElasticSearch servers.

+{{% admonition type="note" %}}
-Note that currently, an Agent can only collect metrics from a single ElasticSearch server.
+Currently, an Agent can only collect metrics from a single ElasticSearch server.
-However, the exporter is able to collect the metrics from all nodes through that server configured.
+However, the exporter can collect the metrics from all nodes through that server configured.
+{{% /admonition %}}

 We strongly recommend that you configure a separate user for the Agent, and give it only the strictly mandatory security privileges necessary for monitoring your node, as per the [official documentation](https://github.com/prometheus-community/elasticsearch_exporter#elasticsearch-7x-security-privileges).